vikassharma217/SportRadar/approach.md

     Sprint 4: Implement a detail view for events, accessible by clicking on event markers in the calendar.
     Sprint 5: Create a form allowing users to add new events dynamically.
     Sprint 6: Ensure responsive design, adapting layouts for mobile, tablet, and desktop views.
-    Sprint 7: Add optional features like filters, animations, and local storage for session persistence.
+    Sprint 7: Add optional features like filters, animations, and local storage for session persistence and testing.

 Each sprint includes a checklist for tracking progress, with documentation of challenges and solutions to support learning and interview preparation.